KINDERGARTEN REGISTRATION FAQS

 • Copy of building or purchase contract if you have not yet established residency

 For persons living with family or friends – please contact the NSWC (740-657-4030) for information on how to prove residency

-• Child’s birth certificate – Ohio law requires we see an original or certified copy of the birth certificate.
+• Child’s birth certificate – Ohio law requires we see a copy of the birth certificate.
 Passports can also be used.

 • Divorce/dissolution or Shared Parenting decree with shared parenting plan (if applicable) – in accordance with Ohio law a complete copy of all documents must be provided

 • Guardianship documents if child is court-placed and not living with his/her parent(s) and parent photo ID